From Argentina to Africa to Share Knowledge: Farmer to Farmer

 Food security is not an African problem, but a global problem—and making African agriculture better will help people everywhere.
 It will make our food supply more resilient.

-My approach starts with no-till, which replaces traditional plowing as a form of weed control.
-It calls for the use of cover crops, crop-protection products, and little or no disturbance of the dirt in the fields.
+My approach starts with sans labour, which replaces traditional plowing as a form of weed control.
+It calls for the use of cover crops, produits phytosanitaires, and little or no disturbance of the dirt in the fields.
 No-till improves soil health by helping the ground to retain moisture, increase biodiversity, and defend against erosion—and at the same time, it allows farmers to fight the weeds that steal nutrients from crops.

 Farmers in Argentina pioneered no-till—and its proper use requires instruction.
 The difference between doing it right and doing it wrong is the difference between a huge harvest and a disaster.
 The learning in fact must go both ways.
 We can’t just “copy and paste” the experience of South America onto Africa.
 People like me must work in partnership with the farmers who know their own lands, climate, and crops.